ChangtongZhou/staff-directory/README.md

     * Staff summary - detailed information about the staff
         * When manager is clicked, it goes to the manager's summary page
         * When direct reports is clicked, it goes to the direct report list page
-        * WHen a contact is clicked, it makes calls/send email
+        * When a contact is clicked, it makes calls/send email
         * The staff information can be edited via an Edit button and then Save
         * Back button goes to the Home page
     * Direct reports - List of all direct reports